 A pipeline runs when we triggered or push the code to the main branch, where the automated pipeline starts to build the process.
 This happens due to a code change that triggers a notification to the CI/CD tool, which runs the corresponding pipeline.

 So here, we combine the source code and its dependencies to build a runnable instance of our product that we can probably ship to our end users.
-It doesn’t depend on language, a few languages which need to be compiled, such as Java, C++, Go.
+It doesn’t depend on language, a few languages which need to be compiled, such as Java, C++, and Go.
 Other languages do not require this step.

 If your product is cloud-native then this would be deployed using a Docker container.